Scroll to top

 Partner Universities

-As an assurance of a total commitment towards quality education in nutrition, the IMU maintains its relationship with partner university in the United States.
+As an assurance of a total commitment towards quality education, the IMU maintains its relationship with partner universities.
+Eligible graduates from IMU’s digital health programme can enrol into King’s MSc in MedTech Innovation & Entrepreneurship at King’s College London, United Kingdom.

 Our Team